mrflip/big_data_for_chimps-code/README.md

 * `git remote show origin` shows something like `https://github.com/infochimps-labs/big_data_for_chimps-code.git` (actually right now it's at `https://github.com/mrflip/big_data_for_chimps-code.git`)
 * `git fetch --all origin` succeeds.
 * `git diff origin/master` shows no unexplained differences
+* `git log` shows the same commits that visiting the code repo's github page does.
 * `pwd` shows a directory that ends in `cluster`, a subdirectory of the repo you cloned.

 check that docker is happy: